dmora127/tutorial-ospool-minimap/README.md

 ## Next Steps

-Now that you've completed the long-read genomics tutorial on the OSPool, you're ready to adapt these workflows for your own data and research questions.
+Now that you've completed the long-read minimap tutorial on the OSPool, you're ready to adapt these workflows for your own data and research questions.
 Here are some suggestions for what you can do next:

 🧬 Apply the Workflow to Your Own Data
-* Replace the tutorial datasets with your own POD5 files and reference genome.
+* Replace the tutorial datasets with your own FASTQ files and reference genome.
-* Modify the basecalling, mapping, and variant calling submit files to fit your data size, read type (e.g., simplex vs. duplex), and resource needs.
+* Modify the mapping submit files to fit your data size, read type, and resource needs.

 🧰 Customize or Extend the Workflow
 * Incorporate quality control steps (e.g., filtering or read statistics) using FastQC.